Basal Joint Arthritis

 The mainstay of treatment consists of rest and activity modifications to back down on gripping or overuse of the thumb.
 Use of a small, custom-made splint to rest the area is often advised.
 Anti-inflammatory medications and possible injections such as Platelet-Rich Plasma (PRP) and cortisone may be advised.
 PRP injections and other stem cell treatments have shown promise in certain patients and can be discussed with Dr. Steven Lee.

-After surgery, a soft dressing will be placed on your hand that must be kept clean and dry.
-After a week, the dressing is removed in office, and we will most likely remove your sutures at that time.
-Hand therapy is then advised for approximately 4 weeks.
+After surgery, a splint will be placed on your hand and wrist that must be kept clean and dry.
+After a week, the splint is removed in office, and we will most likely remove your sutures at that time.
+You will then be obstructed to obtain a custom, more comfortable splint, that you must wear for an additional 5 weeks.
+This splint can be removed to wash and shower.
+Hand therapy is started after 5 weeks of custom splint wear.
 After surgery, you may have some sensitivity at the incision site, especially with gripping, which should go away after about 4 weeks.
 Hand Therapy is important to help decrease scar tissue, decrease hypersensitivity, and improve range of motion.

 *It is important to note that all of the information above is not specific to anyone and is subject to change based on many different factors including but not limited to individual patient, diagnosis, and treatment specific variables.
 It is provided as an educational service and is not intended to serve as medical advice.
 Anyone seeking specific orthopedic advice or assistance should consult Dr. Steven Lee or an orthopedic specialist of your choice.